Persian-Twitter-Analysis/PersianTwitterDataset/README.md

 - 2: Angry - Furious
 - 3: Neutral - No Sentiment or emotion
 - 4: Intense Emotions (Passion), encompassing Fear, Surprise, and Love

+This dataset has been gathered from Persian users on X (formerly known as Twitter).
+The tweets are fully anonymized and we only used tweets from public accounts, not private ones.
+All ethical concerns and privacy issues have been addressed while gathering the dataset.